paypal/resteasy-spring-boot/README.md

 ```

 ## Releasing plan
-RESTEasy Spring Boot starter is going through final tests, and its first RELEASE version should be available around February 2016.
+RESTEasy Spring Boot starter is going through final tests, and its first RELEASE version should be available around March 2016.

 ## Projects